jt-09/PatternAnalysis-2025/recognition/Siamese_network_s4786177/README.md

 The Siamese-style network uses a shared feature extractor (ResNet50) to produce low-dimensional embeddings for input images.
 The embeddings are passed through a small MLP head to produce 2-class logits (normal / melanoma).
 During training the model is optimized with standard cross-entropy loss.
 Training, evaluation and inference scripts (`train.py`, `predict.py`) produce plots (loss, accuracy, AUC, confusion matrices, and t-SNE) saved under the `reports/` folder.

 ###  Model Architecture Details: The Siamese Network Design
 The network is structured as a Siamese architecture, utilizing a single, shared set of weights across two conceptually parallel branches (for metric learning).
 The primary goal is to simultaneously optimize for image classification and a highly structured, discriminative feature space.

 The model, wrapped by SiameseNet, comprises a sequential arrangement of two modules: the Feature Extractor and the Classifier Head.

+#### What is a Siamese neural network
+A Siamese Network is a specific type of neural network architecture designed not for general classification, but generally for similarity measurement and metric learning between two inputs(reference).
+As illustrated in the provided diagram , the network consists of two or more identical subnetworks (often referred to as "twins") that are constrained to share the exact same set of weights and configuration.
+When two input images, such as a pair of skin lesions are fed into the network, each subnetwork processes its image independently to produce a corresponding high-dimensional feature vector, known as an embedding.
+Because the weights are shared, the network learns a mapping where if the two input images are inherently similar (e.g., both are benign lesions), their resulting embeddings will be located very close together in the feature space.
+Conversely, if the images are dissimilar (e.g., one benign and one malignant), their embeddings will be spatially distant (farther away).
+The final stage involves calculating a distance metric (like Euclidean or cosine distance) between these two output embeddings to quantify their similarity score.
+This inherent structure makes the Siamese model highly effective for tasks like the lesion classification in the dataset, where minimizing the distance between same-class embeddings enhances the model's fundamental ability to discriminate and learn robust class boundaries.

 insert figure: high-level architecture diagram (two images → shared ResNet50 → embedding → MLP classifier) (yet to do)